Ionite/pyschematron/README.md

 - implement the other processing steps as defined in section 6
 - additional documentation
 - add support for output formats of validator (text, svrl, json (format to be defined))
-- diagnostics support

 Other things to work on:
 - performance improvement
 - XSD schema validation of input files (both schematron itself and optional xsd schemas for input xml documents)
 - more output format options
-- Do we need a stand-alone xslt(2) transformer too?
-- Would a code generator make sense?